 Are you a Sheffield graduate?
 Can you share your experience and help a student?
-Whether you’re a Bank Manager in Birmingham, a Solicitor in Sheffield, or a Town Planner in Tokyo – we need YOU for our Autumn 2017 eMentoring Scheme!
+Whether you’re a Bank Manager in Birmingham, a Solicitor in Sheffield, or a Town Planner in Tokyo – you can make a real difference to Sheffield students on our eMentoring scheme!

 Our students know there’s no better way to explore their employment options than by talking to someone actually doing the job.

-Register as an Alumni Mentor and you can share your valuable experience while developing your own skills at the same time.
+Register as a mentor and you can share your valuable experience while developing your own skills at the same time.
 Plus, you’ll be strengthening your links to the University and our pool of motivated students.

 - Communication via email and/or Skype – we know our mentors are busy people!